Kubernetes

 Auto scale pool schedule policy is a feature that allows you to define a predetermined schedule for automatically adjusting the capacity of your resources.
 A scheduled autoscaling policy allows you to scale your resources based on a defined schedule.
 For example, you may use a scheduled autoscaling policy to increase the number of instances in your service during peak traffic hours and then decrease the number of instances during off-peak hours.

-To choose scheduled policy as your option, select Schedule Policy in place of Elastic Policy and then set the upscale and downscale recurrence and click on Create Scale button.
+To apply a scheduled policy, select Schedule Policy in place of Elastic Policy, set the upscale and downscale recurrence values, and click Create Scale.

 Elastic and Scheduled Policy

-If the user desires to create a Kubernetes service using both options, they can choose the Elastic and Scheduled Policy option, configure the parameters, and proceed with creating the cluster service.
+To use both policies together, select the Elastic and Scheduled Policy option, configure the parameters for each, and proceed with creating the cluster.

 Deploy Kubernetes